PerlFFI/FFI-Platypus/README.md

 where the lifetime of the Perl process is significantly smaller than the overall lifetime of the whole process.

-## I get seg faults on some platforms but not others with a library using pthreads.
+## I get segfaults on some platforms but not others with a library using pthreads.

 On some platforms, Perl isn't linked with `libpthreads` if Perl threads are not enabled.
 On some platforms this doesn't seem to matter, `libpthreads` can be